America's SBDC Community

 Committees

-Committee Chairs are usually SBDC Network Directors, Associate State Directors, or others who volunteer to serve.
+Committee Chairs are typically SBDC Network Directors, Associate State Directors, or in specific instances, other personnel.

 Chairs are responsible for:

-• Create and lead group work plan.
-Must submit an updated plan to the Association yearly.
+• Creating and leading the group work plan, and submitting an updated plan to the Association yearly.

-• Scheduling and leading committee meetings of at least twice annually.
+• Scheduling and leading committee meetings at least twice annually.

-• Maintaining current meeting schedule in the Association’s Groups spreadsheet (in designated Google spreadsheet).
+• Maintaining the current meeting schedule in the designated Association’s Groups spreadsheet.

 • Keeping their Board Liaison updated on activities.

-• Sharing an updated list of committee members with the Association (in designated Google spreadsheet).
+• Sharing an updated list of committee members with the Association in the designated Google spreadsheet.

-• Provide committee reports during the monthly board meetings and bi-annual presentations during spring and fall America’s SBDC Board and Membership Meetings, or as requested.
+• Providing committee reports during the monthly board meetings and bi-annual presentations during the spring and fall America’s SBDC Board and Membership Meetings as requested.

 Interest Sections